Can I sue for emotional trauma after an injury?

 Being involved in an accident of any kind can be a very distressing time, both during the incident and afterward.
 The injuries you sustain, both physical and emotional, can leave a lasting impact that you may carry for an extended period of time.
 While filing a personal injury claim for physical damages due to an accident is relatively straightforward, suing for emotional trauma after sustaining an injury may not be as simple.

 In the state of Pennsylvania, it used to be the case that anyone seeking compensation for emotional distress after an accident could only do so if it was accompanied by some form of physical injury.
 However, the impact rule, as it was referred to, was later adjusted to allow victims to sue for emotional trauma even if they were not physically harmed by an incident.
-If you were recently involved in a traumatic situation, and you are seeking compensation for the emotional damage you sustained from it, please contact the personal injury attorneys at Friedman Schuman to learn more about your next steps.
+If you were recently involved in a traumatic situation, and you are seeking compensation for the emotional damage you sustained from it, please contact the personal injury attorneys at Friedman Schuman Layser to learn more about your next steps.

 How do I sue for emotional trauma after an injury?